-Payment data (e.g., bank details, payment history).
-Usage data (e.g., websites visited, interest in content, access times).
+- Payment data (e.g., bank details, payment history).
+Usage data (e.g., web pages visited, interest in content, access times).

-Customers, interested parties, visitors and users of the online offer, business partners.
+- Customers, prospective customers, visitors and users of the online offer, business partners.

-In the following, we also refer to the data subjects collectively as "users".
+Following, we also refer to the data subjects collectively as "Users"

-Adjustment and fitting of hearing instruments.
-Provision of the online offer, its content and store functions.
+- Adjustment and fitting of hearing instruments.
+Provision of the online offer, its contents and store functions.

-1.1 "Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie) or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+1.1 "Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g. cookie. e.g. cookie) or to one or more special characteristics that are an expression of the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.